What will happen to the site of the when it is unknown. If the Newtown Board of Supervisors have their say, it won't be the site of 64 townhomes.

 The website reports that several of the board members felt the 64 units was just too many for the size of property and would have adverse effects on traffic.

-Swim club owner David Platt announced to members in early July that the club is expected to close next summer due to the fact that he is battling melanoma.
+Swim club owner David Platt that the club is expected to close next summer due to the fact that he is battling melanoma.

 Let Patch save you time.
 Get local stories like this delivered right to your inbox or smartphone every day with our free newsletter.
 Simple, fast sign-up here.